 The workout is an adaptation from the dumbbell Stopgap routine, designed to help those to get ripped without a gym membership.

 The original creator of this workout explicitly stated that the routine was not designed for long-term muscle growth.

-However with my adaptations, you’ll be definitely be able to use it to make long-term gains and get ripped at home!
+However, with my adaptations, you’ll definitely be able to use it to make long-term gains and get ripped at home!